 Beautiful: Slate is simply a beautiful building material.
 Available in a variety of colors, weathering characteristics, and textures, Slate is a natural product that adds a distinctive look to any building.
 No other roofing material beats stone for its elegance.

 Historical: Slate has been used as a building material not just for centuries, but for millennia.
 It adorns some of the world’s most cherished palaces, museums, churches, and other buildings.
 Slate is a beautiful, distinguished, authentic, practical, and ancient building material.

 Resale Value: SLATE2 allows most homeowners to add a slate roof.
 Because it is long-lasting and desirable, a slate roof adds to the home’s overall valuation.

 The California Slate Company is the market leader in finding and delivering the very best slate from quarries around the world.
 Our slate comes from Spain, Vermont, Brazil and Virginia.
 We are very picky about the slate that we sell.
 We test not only the quality of the rock as it comes out from the mine, but we know from experience how this rock has survived the test of time.

 We know slate and we love it.
 We’ve been working with slate over three decades and have a long track record working with the finest contractors and architects.
-Our slate is found on some of the roofs of the finest buildings all over United States.
+Our slate is found on the roofs of some of the finest buildings in the United States.

 Slate is the most durable roofing material.
 Nature spends millions of years to compress and metamorpihize marine sediments to create this variety of rock.
 Slate is surprisingly versatile and provides many choices when it comes to color, texture, and weathering patterns.
 Slate is usually black or gray, but it can also be burgundy, green, and the beautiful shades of autumn.
 Slate can also be mixed to create artistic effects.